Cameron Slater: Legal troubles with Colin Craig, 2015–2018

 In June 2015, Cameron Slater published a love poem by the Conservative Party leader Colin Craig entitled "Two of Me" on his blog Whale Oil.
 This poem was linked to sexual harassment allegations involving Craig and the Conservative Party's former press secretary Rachel MacGregor.
 Due to the negative publicity and internal tensions within the Conservatives, Craig resigned as Party leader on 19 June 2015.
 Craig's resignation preceded an internal rift within the Conservatives between supporters and opponents of the former leader; which led to the aggrieved parties taking each other to court.

 In response to Slater's actions, Craig filed a defamation suit against Slater and two other opponents, New Zealand Taxpayers' Union chairman Jordan Williams and former Conservative party board member John Stringer for NZ$650,000, NZ$300,000 and NZ$350,000 respectively.
-In addition, Craig also circulated a booklet, entitled "Dirty Politics and Hidden Agendas", which attacked Slater, Williams and Stringer and labeled them as part of the "Dirty Politics Brigade"; a reference to Nicky Hager's Dirty Politics book.
+In addition, Craig also circulated a booklet, entitled "Dirty Politics and Hidden Agendas", which attacked Slater, Williams and Stringer and labelled them as part of the "Dirty Politics Brigade"; a reference to Nicky Hager's Dirty Politics book.
 Slater responded by slamming the mass circulation of the "Dirty Politics" booklet as a violating of postal rules around unsolicited mail.

 On 24 November 2015, Colin Craig issued an email ultimatum to Slater; claiming copyright ownership over the poem "Two of Me" and demanding that the latter issue a retraction, written apology, and pay NZ$3,000 per month for displaying the poem on Whale Oil.
 The invoice amounted to a total of NZ$15,000.
 Slater responded by rejecting Craig's ultimatum and indicating that he was prepared to clash with Craig in court.
 On 3 April 2016, Craig tabled legal papers seeking more than NZ$13,000 in damages from Slater for publishing the poem on his blog.

 In early May 2017, Slater counter-sued Craig, seeking more than NZ$16 million in damages.
 That same month, the Auckland High Court heard Craig's lawsuit against Slater.
 The judge reserved his decision on 1 June 2017.
 On 25 October 2018, Justice Kit Toogood ruled that Slater had defamed Craig by making untrue statements about him.
 However, he declined to award damages to Craig, stating that any reputational damage that Craig had suffered was the result of his own actions.